 Our American republic depends not merely upon its laws but on the virtue of its people.
 George Washington said, “Religion and morality are the essential pillars of civil society.”
 John Adams said, “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”
 Ben Franklin said, “Only a virtuous people are capable of freedom.
 As nations become corrupt and vicious, they have more need of masters.”

 Our representative government is made in our image, and unfortunately it reflects and shares our errors and flaws today.
 For example, we live beyond our means.
-The average American household owes $7,400 in credit card debt.
+The average American household owes $7,400 on credit cards.
 And our government in our likeness cannot repay its debts, which are approaching $20 trillion, or about $60,000 of debt for each one us.
-We end the lives of our unborn children, almost one million of them each year.
-And our three branches of government are either unwilling or unable to safeguard in law every innocent human being’s God-given right to life.
+We end the lives of our unborn children, almost one million of them each year, and our three branches of government are either unwilling or unable to safeguard in law every innocent human being’s God-given right to life.
 We are increasingly non-religious, leading people to think that churches serve no spiritual or social good and that their tax-exemption should be stripped.
 And we see our religious freedom diminishing, such that you can be financially-ruined for exercising your religious conscience in your occupation.
 We think it’s OK to do whatever it takes to win, we see parents and coaches encouraging kids to cheat or siding with them when they get caught.
 Meanwhile our political leaders are so brazenly lawless and tell such transparent lies, yet there are no consequences for any of it.
 How can our country remain free if virtue and our respect for the rule of law dies?

 It appears that trying years are ahead for Catholic Americans, but there are (at least) three things we can do: pray, prepare, and keep perspective.